- 500g organic beef shin

 1. Preheat your oven to 160°C/Fan 140°C/Gas 3.

-2. Rub the beef shins with 1 tbsp oil.
+2. Rub the beef shins with 1 tbsp olive oil.
 Heat a heavy-based casserole dish.
 When warm, place the shin into the hot pan.
 Cook for 3-4 mins on each side till browned.
 Lift out on to a plate.

 3. Lower the heat and add the butter.
 Leave it to melt then add the chopped carrot, celery and onion.
 Cook gently for 10 mins.
 Add the crushed garlic and the bay leaf.
-Cook for a further 5 mins, stirring now and then.
+Cook for 5 mins, stirring now and then.
 The onions should be translucent, this is called a soffrito.

 4. Drop in the anchovies.
 Stir and cook for 1 min.

 7. When the beef is nearly cooked, make the zingy gremolata.
 Zest the lemon and squeeze in the juice.
 Finely chop the parsley leaves and stalks.
 Peel and grate the garlic.
 Finely chop an anchovy.
 Mix everything together with 1 tbsp olive oil.
 Taste and add a little more anchovy if you like.

 8. Carefully lift out the beef shins.
 Discard the bay leaf and rosemary stalks.
 Using a couple of forks, shred the succulent meat into large chunks.
 Place back into the sauce.
 Taste and adjust the seasoning as necessary.
-Spoon over cooked buttered tagliatelle or pappardelle and drizzle over the gremolata with a few whisps of parmesan.
+Spoon over cooked buttered tagliatelle or pappardelle and drizzle over the gremolata, garnishing with a few whisps of Parmesan if you like.